nftchance/infinite-valley/README.md

 ## Run the Backend

 The backend generation is built using SDXL (a free image generation pipeline) and Django.
-You can be up in running with no configuration beyond installing dependencies.
+You can be up and running with no configuration beyond installing dependencies by opening your terminal and running:

 ```bash
 git clone https://github.com/nftchance/infinite-valley.git